-Liabilities : The Company as the CP issuer is liable and responsible for any and all obligations arising from the sale of the CP as provided under pertinent sections of the Negotiable Instruments Law, the SRC and applicable laws of the Philippines as well as in the Underwriting Agreement and related agreements.
+Application Underwriter / Arranger reserve the right to accept or reject any application for CPs.
+In case of over-subscription, the Issuer and the Issue Manager and Underwriter / Arranger reserve the right to allocate the CPs available to the investors in a manner they deem appropriate.
+Delivery of CP : Delivery of the CPs will be made upon full payment of the Offer Price to the Underwriter / Arranger and/or Selling Agents Liabilities : The Company as the CP issuer is liable and responsible for any and all obligations arising from the sale of the CP as provided under pertinent sections of the Negotiable Instruments Law, the SRC and applicable laws of the Philippines as well as in the Underwriting Agreement and related agreements.
 In addition, the Issuer is responsible for complying with all reportorial requirements of the SEC in connection with the issuance of the CP.
-Credit Rating : The Issuer has a rating of PRS Aa (Corp.) as assigned by Philratings effective October 12, 2017.
-Philratings assigned an issuer credit rating of PRS Aa (corp.) for SL Agritech Corporation based on the following considerations: Market position as frontrunner in hybrid rice technology in the Philippines; Sustained high-growth trajectory, with profitability margins expected to improve going forward; Strong shareholder support; and Potential upside given favourable regulatory environment, complemented by its international business expansion - but with a need for careful monitoring of related risks in relation to its entry into other markets outside of the Philippines The assigned rating is subject to regular annual reviews, or more frequently as market developments may dictate, for as long as the CPs are outstanding.
-Facility Agent : AB Capital and Investment Corporation - Trust Department The Facility Agent has no direct relations with the Issuer.
+Credit Rating : : The Issuer has a rating of PRS Aa (Corp.) with a Stable Outlook as assigned by Philratings effective November 8, 2018.
+Philratings assigned an issuer credit rating of PRS Aa (corp.) with a Stable Outlook for SL Agritech Corporation based on the following considerations: Competitive market position locally supported by proprietary technology and vertically integrated operations; Potential growth given the company's international business expansion; and Opportunities for growth for the local Hybrid Rice Industry given the current rice supply situation.
+The assigned rating is subject to regular annual reviews, or more frequently as market developments may dictate, for as long as the CPs are outstanding.
 Security : Negative pledge on the Company's existing and future assets, except (i) to secure statutory obligations, (ii) to enable the Company to continue to enter into its usual transactions in the ordinary course of business, (iii) those imposed by law or arising out of pledges or deposits under workmen's compensation laws or other social security or retirement benefits or similar legislation, and (iv) those created for the purpose of paying current taxes, assessments or other governmental charges which are not delinquent or remain payable without any penalty, or the validity of which is contested in good faith by appropriate proceedings upon stay of execution of the enforcement thereof.
+Cross Default : The Company shall be considered to be in default in case the Company fails to pay or defaults in the payment of any installment of the principal or interest relative to, or fails to comply with or to perform, any other obligation, or commits a breach or violation of any of the terms, conditions or stipulations, of any agreement, contract or document with any persons to which the Company is a party or privy, whether executed prior to or after the date hereof, or under which the Company has agreed to act as guarantor, surety or accommodation party, which, under the terms of such agreement, contract, document, guaranty or suretyship, including any agreement similar or analogous thereto, shall constitute a default thereunder after allowing for all applicable grace periods.
+Other Terms and Conditions : The CPs will not be convertible to any other security or equity of the Issuer.
+The Issuer will not set up any sinking fund for the redemption of the CPs.
+Substitution of the CP with another type of security will not be permitted.
+Other terms and conditions as may be agreed upon among the Issuer, the Issue Manager and Underwriter / Arranger.